Bearer/bearer/docs/guides/custom-rule.md

 ## Rule best practices

-1. Matching patterns in a rule cause *rule failures*.
-Depending on the severity level, failures can cause CI to exit and will display in the summary report.
+1. Matching patterns in a rule cause *rule findings*.
+Depending on the severity level, findings can cause CI to exit and will display in the summary report.
 Keep this in mind when writing patterns so you don’t match a best practice condition and trigger a failed scan.
 2. Lean on the built-in resources, like the data type detectors and recipes before creating complex rules.

 ## Rule starter